CREATE A PROFILE: Newspaper

 (Source: America's Newspaper, 2023 Local Newspaper Study)

-• 74% of adults 18+ believe that it is important to have local newspapers provide community news & information.
+• 80% of Americans believe that it is important to have a local newspaper in their community that provides news and information regarding their hometown, city, and country.

 • Almost 6 out of 10 adults 18+ use newspaper advertising to help them decide what brands, products and local services to buy.